 Tip #7: Be mindful of other fans.

-When you take your kids to football games, especially college and professional games, you want to be mindful of other fans around you.
-Not only do you not want your kids to bother others, but you also don’t want to expose your kids to the bad behavior of other fans.
+When you take your kids to football games, especially college and professional games, please be mindful of other fans around you.
+Not only do you not want your kids to bother others, but you also don’t want to expose your kids to the bad behavior of obnoxious fans.

 Tip #8: Burn some energy by taking a walk around the concourse.